docker-mailserver/docker-mailserver/README.md

 #### Create a docker-compose environment

 - The `.env` file contains the default environmental variables and their explanations.
+You can also find them in the more readable file [ENV.MD](ENV.MD).
 These variables will be passed to `docker-compose.yml` during running.
 You can change these variables in `docker-compose.yml`.
 - Install [docker-compose](https://docs.docker.com/compose/) in the version `1.7` or higher.

 #### Create your mail accounts (at least one account)